hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 4.2 `status` Error Codes

 Servers may optionally provide the more specific codes in the table below.
 For convenience, a JSON object with these codes and messages is given in [the Appendix](#83-json-object-of-status-codes).
-It is recommended but not required that a server implement this more complete set of status responses.
-Servers may add their own codes, but must use numbers outside the `1200`s, `1400`s, and `1500`s to avoid collisions with possible future HAPI codes.
+It is recommended, but not required, that a server implement this more complete set of status responses.

 | HTTP code   | HAPI status `code`   | HAPI status `message`                          |
 |-------------|----------------------|------------------------------------------------|